massimo299/inner-product-db/README.md

     columni=wi for i=1,...,n (where wi is either a string or a don't care symbol) are encoded by file whose first line contains
 	c1#c2#...#cr
-    and subsequent lines contain wi or is empty, if wi is a don't care symbol
+    and subsequent lines contain wi or is empty, if wi is a don't care symbol.

 #### **Noise parameter**